Skip to contents

 Examples

-## one of the four outputs of 'compute_map_rejection_probs' stored in the package
+## one of the nine outputs of 'compute_map_rejection_probs' stored in the package

 head(map_01_0.05, c(5, 5))